Throughout his life, T. Boone Pickens always followed his own path.

 He brought his solution — switching the nation’s 18-wheeler truck segment to natural gas fuels, of which the United States has an abundance of supply, to the forefront of American debate and legislative action.
 He advocated quickly developing the country’s vast, domestic, natural gas resources as a principal transportation fuel to help to reduce its dependence on OPEC oil by up to 60 percent in just a few years.

-Although tight credit markets and transmission line issues prompted Pickens to cancel 2007-announced plans for the world’s largest wind farm in the Texas Panhandle, Pickens remains supportive of wind energy.
+Although tight credit markets and transmission line issues prompted Pickens to cancel 2007-announced plans for the world’s largest wind farm in the Texas Panhandle, Pickens remained supportive of wind energy.
 For “his vision and leadership in moving the wind industry forward, ” the American Wind Energy Association named Pickens its 2009 Industry Person of the Year.

-He has long been one of the foremost advocates of a comprehensive energy plan for America, one that incorporates alternative energy solutions.
+He was long one of the foremost advocates of a comprehensive energy plan for America, one that incorporated alternative energy solutions.
 His grassroots Pickens Plan campaign and his Pickens Plan Army made their opinions known to regional and national political leaders.
 The campaign reaped immediate results in both the 2009 Economic Stimulus Plan and Congressional legislation that pushed forward a new transmission grid plan and support for alternative energy resources, including wind, solar, and natural gas as a transportation fuel initiatives.
 His 2008 New York Times Best Seller (the second of his career), The First Billion is the Hardest, also detailed what he felt this country needed to do to win back its energy security.

 In the process, he made new allies across political lines that surprised many pundits.